LetsPlayNow/LetsPlayNow.github.io/cv.en.md

 Also, whenever possible, I watch lectures and courses on topics of interest to me.
 For example, on Machine learning, Game Theory, Discrete Math and Linear Algebra.

-And I try to find some time to make with my Orange PI,
-which is gathering dust in the closet, something interesting (first idea is "clever house").
+Sometimes I play with my Orange PI and build small electronic circuits for fun.

 ## Hobbies
 I am advanced amateur bicyclist.